 Put simply, we run this tour on a Tips-only basis.
 This means, at the end of the tour, we gratefully accept tips.
 This allows you to decide how much the tour is worth.
 So at the end of your fabulous day out with us, we will graciously accept, whatever you feel the tour was worth.

+Some of our competitors charge up to £47 for a very similar itinerary.
 We’re handing the power back to you, the customer, and this guarantees the highest quality of tour possible.

 We believe that if money is given; it should be in direct proportion to the quality of the tour, and the level of customer service you feel has been provided.
 NO CATCH!

 …your journey begins when we depart Edinburgh at 8:45am.
 By 9:15, we’ve reached the village of South Queensferry.